jhkrischel/world-war-weird/2-campaign-1.md

 # Current Issue - Alien Zombie Plague Unleashed Upon The World

+We're from the government, and we're here to help.

-# Impending Issue - Bring Together The Team For The Cure
+# Impending Issue - We're not alone in the universe

+When did alien contact first happen?
+What do they want from us?

-# Faces and places
+# Faces and places (format cribbed from Dresden Files RPG)

 ## Area 51